mdscheuerell/EnvDataSci/README.md

 ### Software

-All of the software we will be using is platform independent, meaning students are free to use macOS, Linux, or Windows operating systems.
+All of the software we will be using is free and platform independent, meaning students may use macOS, Linux, or Windows operating systems.
 In addition to a web browser, students will need to have the following software installed on their computer.
+The instructor will be available during the first week of class to help students troubleshoot any installation problems.

 #### Git